ENFORCEMENT

 parents are disabled and receiving benefits, give credit to the parent whose

 earnings the child’s benefit is based on.
+Although a child may be entitled to

-parents (“dual entitlement”), the benefit actually received by the child is
+social security benefits from both parents (“dual entitlement”), the benefit actually received by the child is always based on the

-always based on the earnings of one
+earnings of one parent.

-EXAMPLE: The father’s monthly child support obligation
+EXAMPLE: The father’s

-is $20.00 and the mother’s child support obligation is
+monthly child support obligation is $20.00 and the mother’s child support

-$20.00.
-The child (a child in state
+obligation is $20.00.
+The child (a child in state custody or with a specified

-custody or with a specified relative) is receiving an SSDI benefit of $110.00
+relative) is receiving an SSDI benefit of $110.00 per month based on the

-obligation leaving a $0.00 obligation for her.
+child support obligation leaving a $0.00 obligation for her.
+The father’s

-The father’s monthly obligation remains $20.00.
+monthly obligation remains $20.00.

 5.